variousauthors/dj.maze/NEXTSTEPS.md

 [x] The Darkest Path!
 Score now depends on finding the darkest coloured path

 [x] finite state machine!
-[ ] local multiplayer
+[ ] refactor!
+I want the FSM to be super clear, we need a game loop file [ ] local multiplayer
-[ ] the dudes should leave a coloured echo trail behind them [ ] Music that slows down to a stop when you haven't earned points recently
-    (basically it plays as long as the score counter is spinning) [ ] fade background to black while end game message is showing (fade map only) [ ] start the map zoomed out, and then zoom in to the dude
+[ ] add the secret victory for players who actually WIN vs AI [ ] the dudes should leave a coloured echo trail behind them [x] fade background to black while end game message is showing (fade map only)

-[ ] add music, a countdown, and a taunt or two for losing [ ] the dudes should pulse to the music when they move, and take turns moving [ ] add a timer: if you take longer than 3 sec to make a move,
+[ ] the dudes should pulse to the music when they move, and take turns moving [ ] Music that slows down to a stop when you haven't earned points recently
-    your opponent moves.
-    - maybe they just move every 3 sec regardless?
-With the music.
+    (basically it plays as long as the score counter is spinning)